Rowing Coach Resume Example

 I always list my highest degree first, like a Bachelor of Sports Management or similar.
 If you have certifications, like CPR or lifeguard training, include those too.

 You can skip your high school if you finished college.
-For most swimming coach jobs, employers value relevant certifications and recent training just as much as academic degrees.
+For most swimming coach jobs, employers value relevant certifications and recent training just as much as academic degrees, which is something you can emphasize in your cover letter.

 There are industry stats showing over 70% of coaches list at least one safety or first aid certification.
 This helps your resume stand out and shows you take safety seriously.